meilisearch/firestore-meilisearch/README.md

 **Important:**  If your documents contain a field called `_firestore_id`, it will be ignored.

-[Geosearch](https://docs.meilisearch.com/reference/features/geosearch.html#geosearch) has a specific format in Meilisearch.
+[Geosearch](https://docs.meilisearch.com/reference/features/geosearch.html#geosearch) has a specific format in Meilisearch, your documents must have a valid `_geo` field with an object composed of `lat` and `lng`.
 If a `GeoPoint` from Firestore with the name `_geo` is found, the field `latitude` is renamed to `lat` and `longitude` to `lng`.
 If a `GeoPoint` is found without the name `_geo`, it is added as an array.

-#### Backfill your Meilisearch
+#### Backfill your Meilisearch data

 This extension does not export all existing documents into Meilisearch unless they have been modified or created after its installation.
-You can run the [import script](https://github.com/meilisearch/firestore-meilisearch/) provided by this extension to backfill your Meilisearch dataset with all the documents present in your Firestore collection
+You can run the [import script](https://github.com/meilisearch/firestore-meilisearch/) provided by this extension to retrieve your Meilisearch dataset with all the documents present in your Firestore collection

 #### Billing